onap/archived-vfc-nfvo-lcm/docs/platform/delivery.rst

 VF-C includes several components in ONAP R1.

-* Catalog is used to store the package distributed by SDC, it is a runtime catalog.

 * Workflow includes two micro service: workflow manage service and workflow-activity engine service, this two services will onboard workflow to workflow engine and parse workflow.